 This page provides a non-exhaustive list of my professional, academic, and personal projects.
 Almost all my professional projects are closed-source.
 Most of my academic coursework projects can’t be shared due to honor code regulations.
 An exception are projects that were suggested individually, and of course projects related to research.

-Some of the projects mentioned below are publicly available on my GitLab repository.
+Some of the projects mentioned below are publicly available on my GitHub repository.

 - distributed data analytics: performed a comparative study of stream processing frameworks, created a prototype of a large-scale distributed system in an Internet of Things setting with tens of thousands of edge nodes, created a prototype of a federated-learning-based distributed machine learning framework (Fraunhofer-Chalmers Research Centre for Industrial Mathematics, spring 2017 to winter 2017)

-- large-scale processing of telemetry data: implemented the data processing pipeline for large-scale processing, discovered a very fast big data clustering algorithm (a paper is forthcoming), developed an application that produces a time-evolving network graph of clusters based on batch-processing of GPS data (Fraunhofer Chalmers Research Centre for Industrial Mathematics, winter 2016/spring 2017)
+- large-scale processing of telemetry data: implemented the data processing pipeline for large-scale processing, discovered RASTER, a very fast big data clustering algorithm, developed an application that produces a time-evolving network graph of clusters based on batch-processing of GPS data (Fraunhofer Chalmers Research Centre for Industrial Mathematics, winter 2016/spring 2017)

 - energy consumption prediction in the smart grid: created a Markov process-based simulation of supermarket customer behavior, performed predictive statistical analysis of customer numbers and energy consumption (Chalmers University of Technology, autumn 2016)

 - automating large-scale PLC programming: designed and implemented PLC Factory (source code), an application that removes a lot of the tedium associated with programming PLCs by dynamically generating files for TIA Portal (Siemens) and EPICS database records; a key component was a custom embedded domain-specific language, which I created (European Spallation Source, summer 2016); a paper is forthcoming